What are cochlear implants?

 The internal bit

-Is surgically implanted on the mastoid bone behind the ear.
-It is made up of the ‘receiver package (left) and the electrode array (right)
+The internal bit is surgically implanted on the mastoid bone behind the ear.
+It is made up of the ‘receiver package and the electrode array (pictured).

-The electrode array (right) sends these impulses to different parts of the hearing nerve and they are interpreted as sounds
+The electrode array sends these impulses to different parts of the hearing nerve and they are interpreted as sounds.

 Adults or children with severe to profound hearing loss who gain little or no benefit from conventional hearing aids.